barwein/BayesProxyNets/README.md

-# Bayesian estimation of causal effects with incorrectly measured interference network
+# Bayesian inference of causal effects with incorrectly measured interference network